BAndreeaM/BAndreeaM/manual_testing_jira_OpenCart.md

 - The test plan must be finished and sent to the stakeholders
 - The project risks must have been identified and mitigated
 - Developed test cases: Detailed test cases should be created that describe the steps to verify each functionality.
 These test cases should cover both positive and negative scenarios to ensure thorough testing
-- Established test environment: A dedicated test environment that mirrors the production environment as closely as possible should be set up.
-This ensures that any issues identified during testing are relevant to real-world application deployment
-- Prepared test data: A variety of test data sets simulating real-world scenarios should be prepared for testing.
-This includes product data, customer accounts and orders with different variants (payment methods, shipping options, etc.)
 - Define the objectives of testing and the accepted level of quality

 #### 2.1.3 Exit criteria defined